Anbeeld/ACAI/docs/analysis.md

 ### Overall effect

-More specifically, the mod does all of these:

-- removes much of vanilla's passive alliance/federation friendship inertia
-- lowers trust accumulation and trust ceilings so old ties matter less
-- makes border friction and local threat matter more
-- makes shared rivals, shared threats, and relative strength matter much more in pact/federation acceptance
-- makes bad deals somewhat easier to abandon

-It does not simply make all diplomacy harsher, and it does not override every diplomatic opinion key; for example, `opinion_federation_associate` is not redefined here.
+The mod does not simply make all diplomacy harsher, and it does not override every diplomatic opinion key; for example, `opinion_federation_associate` is not redefined here.

-The overall result: diplomatic relationships carry less momentum from old treaties, border friction and threat decay faster but hit harder while they last, and pacts form around current strategic alignment — shared rivals, shared threats, relative fleet strength — rather than accumulated goodwill.

 ## 18. Static data override layer